 The UW Tacoma COIL Fellows program is part of an effort to transform global learning opportunities on our campus and a collaboration between the Offices of Global Affairs, Academic Innovation, and Undergraduate Education.
-Information about last year's COIL Fellows can be found here.
+Information about previous COIL Fellows can be found here.

 What is COIL?

 Collaborative Online International Learning, or COIL, is a pedagogical approach that fosters global exchange and understanding through online learning environments.
 Started at The State University of New York and now in practice at hundreds of universities around the world, COIL connects learners across time and space, without leaving their home campus.

 We invite UW Tacoma faculty to incorporate the COIL pedagogy into their courses - whether in conversations, assignments, themes, or work collaborations.
 Students typically complete shared assignments and projects, with faculty members from each country co-teaching and managing coursework.

 UW Tacoma COIL Fellows Priority Considerations

 - Full-time or part-time faculty at UW Tacoma who are interested in developing a COIL class for AY 2019-20 or 2020-21 may apply.

 - Faculty who teach CORE classes or other 100/200 level classes are especially encouraged to apply.

 - Submissions may come from individuals or teams.

 - No prior experience or international connections are required.